 Trigger finger release is one of the quickest hand surgeries to recover from.
 Many patients notice improvement in the triggering shortly after surgery, although some soreness at the incision site is normal for a few weeks.

-• • Move the finger gently to prevent stiffness
+Keep the dressing clean and dry; move the finger gently to prevent stiffness

-• • Sutures removed at 10-14 days
+Sutures are removed at 10–14 days

 Weeks 2–4

-• • Gradual return to normal activities
+Gradual return to normal activities as palm tenderness resolves

-• • Full grip strength returning
+Full grip returning

 Yes, multiple trigger fingers can be released during the same procedure if needed.
 Your surgeon will discuss whether this is appropriate for your situation.